netxms/netxms-doc/admin/appendix.rst

     - false
     - No
   * - SNMP.TrapLogRetentionTime
-    - The time (in days) how long SNMP trap logs are retained.
+    - Retention time in days for logged SNMP traps.
+All SNMP trap records older than specified will be deleted by housekeeping process.
     - 90
     - No
   * - SNMP.Traps.ProcessUnmanagedNodes